A friend has picked out one word to focus on for each of the last few years. This time, I decided to follow her example.

 That brings us again to savor, which, it seems, to me, is the antonym of resent.
 I'm willing to let the dead past bury its dead; and to let the pit bull rest in peace, having learned that, as vicious as pit bulls are, cocker spaniels are notorious for attacking pretty little two-year-old girls.
 (Per a nurse we met, they always go for the face).Cocker spaniels, I'll admit, commit less damage, but the essential problem is owners who don't believe that any dog, including their own sweet precious dog, must be constantly overseen.

-It was a rough summer, with panic attacks and fear that somebody would retaliate by killing my Labrador in a drive-by shooting and hours in hospitals during which I constantly called Michael "Fred" -- the name of my late husband, who died in 2000 after a lengthy illness involving hundreds of days in the hospital.
-PTSD takes lots of forms.
+It was a summer of panic attacks for me and concern that somebody would retaliate by killing my Labrador mix in a drive-by shooting.
+I also spent hours in hospitals during which I constantly called Michael "Fred" -- the name of my late husband, who died in 2000 after a lengthy illness.
+(PTSD shows up in lots of guises.)

-In August I finally felt physically recovered, for the first time since a medical procedure in the spring on 2010; and in September I was far enough removed from giving up cigarettes (5 years) that I thought I could withstand the modest deprivation of a diet.
+On a lighter note, in September I was far enough removed from giving up cigarettes (5 years) that I thought I could withstand the modest deprivation of a diet.
 I've lost 17 pounds, using a miracle method I developed ALL BY MYSELF but will now share with you.
 Here is is:

 no ice cream